MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-getposition-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
- This method works just like the [GETPOSITION Method \(Record\)](../../methods/devenv-getposition-method-record.md).
+ This method works just like the [GetPOSITION Method \(Record\)](../../methods/devenv-getposition-method-record.md).

 ## Example
  The following example opens the Customer table as a RecodRef that is named RecRef.
-The RecordRef variable uses the GETPOSITION method to retrieve the position of the primary key.
+The RecordRef variable uses the GetPOSITION method to retrieve the position of the primary key.
 The *UseCaptions* parameter is set to **true** so the caption of the field that contains the primary key is returned.
 If you set *UseCaptions* to **false**, the number of the field is returned.

 ```
 var